zhenzixia/kubernetes/docs/user-guide/kubectl/kubectl_run.md

       --sort-by="": If non-empty, sort list types using this field specification.
 The field specification is expressed as a JSONPath expression (e.g. '{.metadata.name}').
 The field in the API resource specified by this JSONPath expression must be an integer or a string.
   -i, --stdin[=false]: Keep stdin open on the container(s) in the pod, even if nothing is attached.
       --template="": Template string or path to template file to use when -o=go-template, -o=go-template-file.
 The template format is golang templates [http://golang.org/pkg/text/template/#pkg-overview].
-  -t, --tty[=false]: Allocated a TTY for each container in the pod.
+      --tty[=false]: Allocated a TTY for each container in the pod.
+Because -t is currently shorthand for --template, -t is not supported for --tty.
+This shorthand is deprecated and we expect to adopt -t for --tty soon.
 ```

 ### Options inherited from parent commands

 ```
-      --alsologtostderr[=false]: log to standard error as well as files --as="": Username to impersonate for the operation.
-      --certificate-authority="": Path to a cert. file for the certificate authority.
+      --alsologtostderr[=false]: log to standard error as well as files --certificate-authority="": Path to a cert. file for the certificate authority.
       --client-certificate="": Path to a client certificate file for TLS.
       --client-key="": Path to a client key file for TLS.